CvHadesSun/object_pose_toolkit/utils_datasets/README.md

 All objects are now annotated instead of simply the benchvise.
 You're likely to find more info here (https://hci.iwr.uni-heidelberg.de/vislearn/iccv2015-occlusion-challenge/)

-it format like ycb-video dataset.Include 3 subfolder.
+it's format like ycb-video dataset.Include 3 subfolder.

 ## RGB-D
-it contains the all rgb and depth images of samples.
+it includes the all rgb and depth images of samples.

 ## pose
 Crossponding to the rgb images filenames,it gives the pose ground truth.